September 21 – 23, 2010

 It was an inspiring visit to a simple family whose collective hands had worked on the fertile volcanic soil in the outskirts of Jogja, and whose vision, for certain, had sent their only son to the city’s academic center.
 This was the Jogja story: the city nurturing its son – from soil to ivory tower.

-I dedicate this post to my Jogja friend, Paulus Widiatmoko (though I usually call him Mr. B. Gatot).
-Thank you for making my trip to Jogja an enriching one.
+I dedicate this post to my Jogja friend, Paulus Widiatmoko (though I fondly call him Mr. B. Gatot).
+Thank you for making my trip to Jogja an educational one.